svetixoxo/beets-lastfm-bridge/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for bugs and feature requests.
+~Contributions are welcome!
+Please feel free to submit pull requests or open issues for bugs and feature requests.~ I have no idea, what I'm doing.

 ## License